MahmoudAdel1996/e-commerce/README.md

 # e-commerce

 ## install DataBase for linux
-using postgres after clone the project do this things to restore database in your computer.
+using postgres after clone the project do these things to restore database in your computer.
 ```sql
 CREATE DATABASE ecommerce;
 ```